-Varicose veins can usually be diagnosed by a simple physical examination.
-There is no other examination indicated.
-However, when the legs are involved with varicose veins, the use of Doppler ultrasound may be used to determine the presence of blood clots.
+Varicose veins can usually be diagnosed by a simple physical examination and the use of Doppler ultrasound.
 This painless test assesses the valve function in the groin and can also determine how much blood is flowing back into the legs.
 The test can also determine the presence of blood clots in the veins.

 Are varicose veins serious?